Blobfolio/vue-blob-select/README.md

 Vue.component(blobSelect);
 ```

-Aside from the script, you'll need some CSS styles.
+Aside from the main script, you'll also need some CSS styles.
 You can either plug in the default stylesheet from `dist/css/` or take a look at the source in `src/scss/` to roll your own.